stormpath/stormpath-documentation/source/quickstart.rst

   Make note of the ``Location`` header.
 This is the location of your Tenant in Stormpath, with the Tenant's unique ID at the end.

-  From here, using your Tenant ID, you can get your Application by performing a search for the Application by name, with $TENANT_ID replaced with the ``$TENANT_ID`` of your Tenant from the previous cURL:
+  From here, using your Tenant ID, you can get your Application by performing a search for the Application by name, with $TENANT_ID replaced with your Tenant's ID from the previous cURL:

   .. code-block:: bash